-An All-electric Biophilic Townhouse
+An All-Electric Biophilic Townhouse

 The sloping block was purchased to build two three-bedroom townhouses with rumpus and double-car garage.
 The owners’ intention was to live in the front house and rent out the rear one.
 Both homes were to be all-electric, highly energy-efficient and feature reverse-brick veneer walls, heat pumps and solar panels.